jbghoul/stonejs-tools/README.md

 The available options are:

 * `--quiet`, `-q`: do not output progress log to stdout
-* `--remove-unused`: remove from translation files (`.po`) messages that are not present in the source translation template (`.pot`)
+* `--remove-obsolete`: remove from translation files (`.po`) messages that are not present in the source translation template (`.pot`)

-Example:
+Examples:

     stonejs update locales/*.po locales/catalog.pot

-    stonejs update --remove-unused locales/*.po locales/catalog.pot
+    stonejs update --remove-obsolete locales/*.po locales/catalog.pot

 ## Building Translations